wangziqi2013/wangziqi2013.github.io/_posts/2020-05-27-vway-cache.markdown

 Instead of using last access time, access frequency is a better matric for measuring whether an address is likely to be used in the future, since access frequency in the past does imply similar frequency in the future.

+V-Way cache uses a frequency based replacement algorithm with reuse counters, as the number of reuses within a time span can approximate the frequency of a cache line being accessed.
+Each data slot has a 2-bit saturating counter.
+When the data block is hit by an access, the counter is incremented using saturating logic, i.e. the value saturates at value 3 and will not increase afterwards.